defiprime/defiprime1/collections/_exchanges/Mooniswap.md

 ecosystem: ethereum
 type: non-custodial
 filter: No KYC
 product-description: Mooniswap is a next generation of the AMM exchanges with virtual balances, enabling liquidity providers to capture profits otherwise captured by arbitrageurs.
+[Interview with Mooniswap co-counder](/mooniswap).
 coltitle:  "Decentralized exchanges"
 colpermalink: exchanges
 twitter: https://twitter.com/mooniswap